Primary Lab Objectives:

 The joints between the skull and the first cervical vertebra (the craniovertebral joints) are the logical sites for separation of the head from the vertebral column.
-You should consult with your instructor before starting.
-Some instructors prefer to remove a wedge of the occiput, while others prefer to detach the skull base intact.
-Regardless, this is a vigorous dissection involving chisels and hammers.
+This is a vigorous dissection involving chisels and hammers.
 Please remember to clean these tools and return them to the tool room after use!

 NOTE: Please review the PRE-LAB exercise regarding the anatomy of the atlanto-occipital joint and the and larynx prior to carrying out this dissection.